-PSC is excited to be working with In Bristol Studio to deliver three commissions as part of the Festival of Making taking place in September.
+PSC was delighted to work with In Bristol Studio and to deliver it’s first Bristol-based project.
+Three artworks were commissioned as part of the Festival of Making that took place in September 2018.

-The theme for the Festival is ‘Cotton’.
-It was chosen because the building that the studio occupies is one of the last remaining parts of The Great Western Cotton Factory, Barton Hill, Bristol.
-Commissioned artists were asked to submit an idea for an artwork that explores and responds to the building and/or local history through cotton as a material.
-This initial idea will develop through participation and the input of members of the community.
+The festival theme was ‘Cotton’.
+It was chosen because the building that the studio occupies is one of the last remaining parts of The Great Western Cotton Factory, Barton Hill.
+Commissioned artists were asked to submit an idea for an artwork that explores and responds to the building, local history through cotton as a material.
+These initial ideas developed through participation and input of the community.

-These participatory sculptural installations will be part of the studios’ ‘Festival of Making’, in September.
-The Festival of Making is multi-disciplinary open studio event showcasing the work of the studios residents.
-As well as opening the doors of the studio during the Festival, In Bristol Studio will be spilling out into the neighbouring streets and green spaces.
-There will be food, music and creative workshops for all ages.
+These participatory sculptural installations were part of the studios ‘Festival of Making’.
+The Festival of Making was a multi-disciplinary open studio event showcasing the work of the studios residents.
+As well as opening the doors of the studio during the Festival, In Bristol Studio spilled out into the neighbouring streets and green spaces.
+There was food, music and creative workshops for all ages.

 For more information about the Festival of Making visit the In Bristol Studio website.